ghanavat/codingmarvels_blog/_posts/2020-02-08-compiling_C#_Into_Browser_Part1.md

 }
 ```

-I confess that I did not understand why Mono interpreter, mint, failed to compile generics, which had led to its end of duty.
+I confess that I did not understand why Mono interpreter, <em>mint</em>, failed to compile generics, which had led to its end of duty.
 I was genuinely reluctant to continue writing this article until I was satisfied and it was clear to me first before I put it here.

 For a compiler or interpreter, being able to translate generic methods and classes, it must change a lot to make room for generics.
 This is because they touch so many parts of the code we write.
-The interpreter, mint was written for bootstrapping, definitely not a capable interpreter to be able to easily adapt to the new changes, yet!
+The interpreter, <em>mint</em> was written for bootstrapping, definitely not a capable interpreter to be able to easily adapt to the new changes, yet!
 Even for the JIT, tremendous amount of extra work was needed, because additional IL Instructions were necessary to be implemented, in order to enable JIT to access the extra information it needed to produce code for generic methods.

 # Static compilation